wp-plugins/jonradio-multiple-themes/readme.txt

 6. New in V5 tab on Plugin's Settings page

 == Changelog ==

+= 7.0 =
+* Check and cleanup Settings on every viewing of the Settings page, to maximize compatibility with previous versions
+* Store PostID as String instead of Integer in URL Settings so it will match incoming URL with p=id, etc.
+* Make sure that both Query Keyword and Value are never any Numeric type, but always String
+* Correct numerous small bugs

 = 6.0.2 =
 * Fix bug that stripped off Queries in URL Settings